Rules in Practice, part 2

 Rulebooks and Roleplay, the Origins of TTRPGs

-Much of this intro will seem obvious to those of you who have been playing roleplaying games for years, but for the sake of making sure we’re on the same page, bear with me a moment.
+Much of this introductory material will seem obvious to anyone who has been playing roleplaying games for years, but for the sake of making sure we’re on the same page, bear with me a moment.

 The system dictates how to create characters, how combat works, how conflicts are resolved, how advancement happens, and so on.
 In theory, if you follow the rules, the system defines what happens when players declare actions.